 - Earn 1.5% on all purchases

 The card is marketed as a cashback card, and points are worth 1¢ each as cashback or through the Chase Travel Portal.
 However, if you also hold a premium Ultimate Rewards card like the Chase Sapphire Preferred® Card, you can transfer points to World of Hyatt at a 1:1 ratio.

-- 20,000 Miles once you spend $1,000 on purchases within 3 months from account opening.; worth $200 in travel if redeemed for a fixed-value, or potentially much more when transferred to airline partners
+- 20,000 Miles once you spend $500 on purchases within 3 months from account opening, equal to $200 in travel; worth $200 in travel if redeemed for a fixed-value, or potentially much more when transferred to airline partners

 - No foreign transaction fees